Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 This is symptomatic farming — treating each pest, pathogen, or disease as if it were the cause of our problems.
 But here's the fundamental truth: the presence of pests, pathogens, and disease is not the cause of a plant's poor health.
 It is the symptom of a plant that was already unhealthy.

 This isn't new-age thinking.
-French agronomist Francis Chaboussou spent 50 years documenting this principle in his groundbreaking work on what he called "trophobiosis" - the simple but revolutionary observation that "a pest starves on a healthy plant."
-Once you understand this distinction, everything about how you farm can change.
+French agronomist Francis Chaboussou spent 50 years documenting this principle in his groundbreaking work on what he called "trophobiosis" — the simple but revolutionary observation that a pest starves on a healthy plant.

 The Paradigm Shift: From Fighting Symptoms to Building Health